emanuelefaja/guide2life/start/introduction.md

 ## References

-Irvine, W. B. (2009).
+[^1]:Irvine, W. B. (2009).
 A Guide to the Good Life: The ancient art of Stoic joy.
 Oxford University Press.